anthonynsimon/jurl/README.md

 ## Why
 - Easy to use API - you just want to parse a URL after all.
-- Fast - 5+ million URLs per second on commodity hardware.
+- Fast, 4+ million URLs per second on commodity hardware.
 - UTF-8 encoding and decoding.
 - Supports path resolving between URLs (absolute and relative).
-- Good test coverage (94%) with plenty of edge cases.
+- Good test coverage (~94%) with plenty of edge cases.
 - Supports IPv4 and IPv6.
-- No dependencies.
+- No external dependencies.

 ## Getting Started